-- the Australian Prudential Regulation Authority established under the Australian Prudential Regulation Authority Act 1998; and (a) - the Australian Securities and Investments Commission established under the Australian Securities and Investments Commission Act (b) 1989; and - their successors.
+- (a) the Australian Prudential Regulation Authority established under the Australian Prudential Regulation Authority Act 1998; and - (b) the Australian Securities and Investments Commission established under the Australian Securities and Investments Commission Act 1989; and - (c) their successors.

 Related Body Corporate means the same as in section 50 of the Corporations Law.